isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_Dev_Sept.rst

   [1] 21  2

 Great!
-In this example, I used the vm_names to iterate across, but it just as easily been a list of data files, or a list of parameter sets.
+In this example, I used the vm_names to iterate across, but it could been a list of data files, or a list of parameter sets.

 .. code-block:: r